bleepr/bleepr.github.io/matthew.markdown

 * **Allow order state to be changed and the change to be reflected in the cloud service**: Necessary for synchronisation between restaurant staff

 ## Design and Implementation
-To begin with, I sketched a mockup of the various activities the application would consist of, which is shown below in Figure 1:
+To begin with, I sketched a mockup of the various activities the application would need to consist of to meet these requirements.
+As we have no need to show the full extent of restaurant metrics to the service staff, and as we'd like to create an application which is simple to use and impedes the activities of service staff in a minimal way, it was decided very early on that we should omit the ability to view most of the metrics the system would be capable of generating.
+The resultant mockup can be seen below, in Figure 1:

 ![Mockup](/img/matthew/mockup.png)